medic/medic-sentinel/doc/transition-config-guide.md

     - NB: This field **cannot** be called `patient_id`.
     - NB: This value must be unique among all registered patients in the system.
  - `patient_name`.
 Same rules as defined above as if it were a single string.

+Errors:
+ - If you

+#### Validations

+##### Join Responses

+If `join_responses` is true, all validation errors will be sent as one SMS message.
+If it is false, **only the first validation error will be sent**.

+TODO: Fill out all possible validation failures?
+Do we care about this or is it self-explanatory?